always-oles/ScrollIt/README.md

 ### A Chrome/Opera extension for scrolling a lazy-loading content on any website.

 ## Basic idea
-Today lots of websites are using **lazy-loading** technique to show new items/ news/records/ upon scrolling down.
+Today lots of websites are using lazy-loading technique to show new items/ news/records/ upon scrolling down.
 Also you're able to scroll up in lots of messengers like Telegram/Vkontakte to see old messages.
-So I needed an easy way to scroll up and down, seemed like there was no existing extension for that yet so...
+So I needed an easy way to scroll up and down, seemed like there was no such extension on the market so I decided to create it.

 ## Showcase (few screenshots, more below @gif showcase section)
 #### This is how extension context menu looks like: